Axodotle/JobHub/README.md

-# job-app-tracker
+# JobHub
-Tracking Job Applications for Applicants
+Web Application to manage information about job postings, timelines and more for applicants.